-Project Information Project Name Nameplate Capacity of Facility (in megaw vatts): Power Source or Fuel Type wind waste biomass liquid industrial waste Brief Project Description water (hydroelectric) oil Other (describe): natura coal · - solid waste landfill gas hazardous waste Was a Screening Report prepared?
+Nameplate Capacity of Facility (in megawatts):

+Power Source or Fuel Type wind waste biomass liquid industrial waste Brief Project Description water (hydroelectric oil Other (describe) : natural gas coal biomass municipal solid waste landfill ga hazardou Was a Screening Report prepared?
 Was an Equivalent Review Report prepared?
-Yes No W /as an Environmental Review Report t prepared?
-Yes ∏ No Availability of Documentation (prop Review Report, Equivalent Review Report documentation of any commitments made A. Site Address - Street information (applie information - includes street number, name, type by the proponent to a es to an address that has iddress concerns a fter one of the above-noted reports w was prepared) Complet te A or B and the rei B. Survey Address (used for a rural locati on specified for a sub divided township, a n unsubdivided township or unsurve eyed territory) NOTE: D o not complete "B" if you completed "A." Lot and Conc.: used to indicate location values township and consists of a lot number and number.
+Yes No 🗌 Was an E invironmental Review Report prepared?
+Yes No Availability of Documentation (proponents are required to retain, either on site or in another location where they will be readily available, any Screening Report, Environmental Review Report, Equivalent Review Report, Addendum, and related notices and Statements of Completion prepared under the Environmental Screening Process, as well as documentation of any commitments made by the proponent to address concerns after one of the above-noted reports was prepared) Complete A or B and the remainder of section.
+A. Site Address - Street information (applies to an address that has civic numbering and street information - includes street number, name, type and direction) B. Survey Address (used for a rural locat ion specified for a sul odivided towr nship, an unsut divided township or unsurveyed territory) NOTE: Do not com plete "B" if you co mpleted "A." Lot and Conc.: used to indicate location township and consists of a lot number an number.
 Lot Conc.
-Part and Reference: use unsubdivided township or of a part and a reference within that plan.
-Attach c r unsurveyed territory, a plan number indicating and consists art Reference Plan Non Address Information (includes any a dditional information to o clarify physical lo cation) Municipality/Unorganized Township County/Dist rict F Postal Code Contact Name for information about proje ect documentation Telephone Number for infor mation about project do ocumentation (includi ing area code & extension) Elevation Requests Were any Elevation Requests Received?
-Yes No If Yes, how were they resolved?
-Statement of Proponent I, the undersigned hereby declare that, to Environmental Screening Process establi re complied with the Name (please print) Title Signature Date (y/m/d)
+Part and Reference: used to indicate unsubdivided township or unsurveyed of a part and a reference plan number within that plan.
+Attach copy of the pla territory, and consist indicating the locati Reference Plan Non Address Information (includes any additional information to clarify physical location) Municipality/Unorganized Township Cour nty/District Postal Cod le Contact Name for information about proje ect documentation Telephone Number for information about t project documentat tion (including area code & extension) Elevation Requests Were any Elevation Requests Yes No If Yes, how were they resolved?

+Statement of Proponent